-Everyone wants to have a great time, but make sure you have a safe visit, too.
-With this in mind, there is a strict adult to child ratio requirement for anyone entering the waterpark.
+Everyone wants to have a great time, but to make sure everyone is safe too, lifeguards can be found throughout the park, as well as in The Look Out at the centre of the park.
+With safety in mind, there is a strict adult to child ratio requirement for anyone entering the waterpark.
 For up to date information on this, we recommend checking the Alton Towers website.

-The changing rooms offer both individual and family cubicles for convenience, with lockers costing 20p.
+The changing rooms offer both individual and family cubicles for convenience.
 Showers are available for use by the pool entrance, and toilets are located nearby in the same area.
-Towels are available to hire for £2, and hair-driers are available by the entrance/exit doors.
+Towels and lockers are available to hire for a small fee, and hair-driers are available by the entrance/exit doors.

 The water park undergoes maintenance at scheduled intervals (usually annually) during the quieter winter periods, and so its advisable to check availability if you’re staying out-of-season.

-There hasn’t been a great deal of physical change to the water park since its opening year aside from sponsorship deals (Imperial Leather) and a progressive, ongoing name change between 2011/2012 from Cariba Creek to Alton Towers Water Park – you’ll still see signs for both names around the waterpark itself and the Resort as a whole.
+There hasn’t been a great deal of physical change to the water park over the year’s aside from sponsorship deals (Imperial Leather) and a progressive, ongoing name change between 2011/2012 from Cariba Creek to Alton Towers Water Park – you’ll still see signs for both names around the waterpark.

 2014 saw the first completely new addition to the waterpark since Cariba Creek opened in 2003, with the addition of a new Spa Treatment Room.